-195 See, e.g., Notice of Apparent Liability for Forfeiture, In the Matter of TracFone Wireless, Inc., File No. EB-IHD-13-00010668 (F.C.C.
+&lt;sup>195 See, e.g., Notice of Apparent Liability for Forfeiture, In the Matter of TracFone Wireless, Inc., File No. EB-IHD-13-00010668 (F.C.C.
 Sept.
 30, 2013) (proposing forfeiture of \$4,573,376 for alleged violations of FCC rules consisting of requesting and/or receiving support from the federal Lifeline program for ineligible consumers); Notice of Apparent Liability for Forfeiture and Order, In the Matter of TracFone Wireless, Inc., File No. EB-IHD-18-00027738 (F.C.C.
 Apr.
-2, 2020) (proposing a \$6,013,000 forfeiture penalty for alleged improper claims for reimbursement under the federal LifeLine program in Florida and Texas); Advisory Regarding Fraud in the Lifeline Program, Federal Communications Commission, Office of the Inspector General (April 16, 2019) (alerting federal Lifeline carriers of potential violations of program rules and potential sanctions for those violations, and describing a three-year audit into the LifeLine program that concluded additional action was needed to address improper Lifeline payments).
-196 See also Mailloux Testimony at 25 (discussing references in Verizon documents to enhanced compliance plan).
-While Ms. Mailloux criticizes Verizon for not providing specific details about LifeLine offerings in the future, a lack of details about plan offerings does not indicate a lack of commitment to the LifeLine program; rather, Verizon has set forth its intention to at least ensure continuity of existing plans.
-Verizon has made it clear that it intends to continue the specific plans that customers currently have.197 However, as Ms. Mailloux observes, LifeLine service, like other wireless services, must develop over time to meet customers' needs.198 Verizon is therefore continuing to investigate LifeLine customers' preferences, which is an ongoing process, in order to determine plan features going forward.
+2, 2020) (proposing a \$6,013,000 forfeiture penalty for alleged improper claims for reimbursement under the federal LifeLine program in Florida and Texas); Advisory Regarding Fraud in the Lifeline Program, Federal Communications Commission, Office of the Inspector General (April 16, 2019) (alerting federal Lifeline carriers of potential violations of program rules and potential sanctions for those violations, and describing a three-year audit into the LifeLine program that concluded additional action was needed to address improper Lifeline payments). &lt;sup>196 See also Mailloux Testimony at 25 (discussing references in Verizon documents to enhanced compliance plan). plans that customers currently have.
+However, as Ms. Mailloux observes, LifeLine service, like other wireless services, must develop over time to meet customers' needs.
+Verizon is therefore continuing to investigate LifeLine customers' preferences, which is an ongoing process, in order to determine plan features going forward.
 Verizon expects that TracFone's expertise serving LifeLine customers, which can be fully shared only after the close of the Transaction, will substantially aid these determinations.
-Ms. Mailloux's apparent preference for a "long term commitment to the status quo"199 is misplaced; rather, Verizon believes that LifeLine plan options should be updated in light of customer preferences and as part of the competition to serve those customers, which the Transaction will increase.
-Ms. Mailloux observes that Verizon does not currently serve wireless LifeLine customers in California,200 but she incorrectly infers that this indicates Verizon will not be interested in serving LifeLine customers through TracFone.
+Ms. Mailloux's apparent preference for a "long term commitment to the status quo" is misplaced; rather, Verizon believes that LifeLine plan options should be updated in light of customer preferences and as part of the competition to serve those customers, which the Transaction will increase.
+Ms. Mailloux observes that Verizon does not currently serve wireless LifeLine customers in California, but she incorrectly infers that this indicates Verizon will not be interested in serving LifeLine customers through TracFone.
 A major objective of the Transaction is to gain the benefit of TracFone's extensive experience serving these customers.
-Verizon's support for the Emergency Broadband Benefit ("EBB") program also does not indicate that Verizon is less committed to providing LifeLine service, as Ms. Mailloux also suggests.201 Verizon supports the 197 Verizon Opening Testimony (Klein) at 34.
+Verizon's support for the Emergency Broadband Benefit ("EBB") program also does not indicate that Verizon is less committed to providing LifeLine service, as Ms. Mailloux also suggests.
+Verizon supports the EBB program as another choice for customers, in addition to LifeLine, not as a mandate that necessitates eliminating the LifeLine program.
+Verizon's recent whitepaper supporting the creation of a permanent broadband benefit that would exist after the EBB expires, which Ms. &lt;sup>197 Verizon Opening Testimony (Klein) at 34.